FKSkinnerLab/CA1_SimpleDetailed/README.md

-# Linking Simple and Detailed Microcircuit Models of Hippocampal CA1
+# Linking Simple and Detailed Hippocampal CA1 Networks

 Melisa Gumus - May 2018